akapitan/AiR_BLE/SeierFriendApp/README.txt

-Application code folder for Phase 2.
+This folder contains all application code for Phase 2.